louparker/random-music-quiz/README.md

 ### Level Select on homepage

 Within the home page, the user can choose a difficulty level.
-This was done to increase the accessibility of the game but also to increase the playability and keep people coming back to play more.
+This was done to increase the accessibility (in terms of knowledge of music) of the game but also to increase the playability and keep people coming back to play.

 ### Animations on home page buttons